STF1998/Desk20/report/backgroundAndMotivation.md

 There is a growing body of research that explains the phenomenon of procrastination as a self-regulation challenge (Pychyl & Flett, 2012).
 Ferrari (2001) suggests that students need support or tools to help self-regulate their behaviours when in a learning environment.
 Zimmerman (2008) suggests that students need to learn how to effectively use tools and strategies to help improve self-regulation.
 In recent times, little research has focused on tools and interventions for procrastination.
 Overall, our idea to create a procrastination tool fills a clear gap in providing a solution to help students self-regulate their learning and study techniques.

+### Pomodoro Technique

+Having researched procrastination tools, our team identified the Pomodoro Technique as a key tool to inspire our single page application around increasing productivity and reducing procrastination.
+The pomodoro technique was developed by Francesco Cirillo.
+When he came across the technique, Francesco was struggling to focus on his university work leading to him committing to studying for 10 minutes.
+He found a tomato shaped timer and the now Pomodoro Technique was created.
+Its biggest benefit is its simplicity with the following easy and simple steps:

+1. Get a to-do list and a timer.
+2. Set your timer for 25 minutes and focus on a single task until the timer rings.
+3. When your session ends, mark off one pomodoro and record what you completed.
+4. Then enjoy a five-minute break.
+5. After four Pomodoro’s, take a longer, more restorative 15-30 minute break.

+Learn more about the Pomodoro technique at this link!

+Having identified the Pomodoro Technique as a key tool to combat procrastination, we quickly identified existing applications that are based on the technique.
+This can be seen below in the current industry review.

 # State of the art survey

 # Current industry review